 LIGHT YOUR WORK PROPERLY WHEN PHOTOGRAPHING IT

 I’m not suggesting that you have to be perfect.
-People make mistakes ( I probably made eighty punctuation mistakes in this post).
+People make mistakes.
 A single email or phone call wipes out most of these mistakes.
 And an art director—your source of guidance and information—will help you with the rest.

 You’re not alone in this.
 Help is just an email, a phone call, a tweet, a podcast, a blog post, a book, a classroom, a conference, a video chat, or an arm’s length away.